Helmet Safety: Standards & Research Overview

 · U.S. Polo Association (USPA) will only accept helmets that meet NOCSAE 050 standard, which was a standard developed specifically for polo.
 It is also the only standard that also tests helmet mounted eye protection.
 There are only 4 helmets that meet this standard :

-1) Armis Vera
+1) Armis Vera (being discontinued)

-2) Charles Owen Sovereign
+2) Charles Owen Sovereign (being discontinued)

 3) Instinct Askari